RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

 - Test inverse dynamics and fb.
+Include friction?
 - test end-goal learning in Mayer form
 - Total Least Squares implementation for ILC?
 - Does wILC work better with the new dmp?